jangya/portfolio/content/featured/NewsMagazine/index.md

 showInProjects: true
 ---

-News Magazine is a news web application which fetch the top headlines country wise.
-Currently it fetch from UK, much more to come stay tuned.
+A news web application shows top headlines from a set of categories and countries, offers a search page as well.